Leadership Empowerment for Sustainability Training Program

 Watch the brief video of how we did it (versions in English, Portuguese & Spanish available below):

-“Best work week of my life”
+“Best educational programme and work days of my life.”

 - Project strategy, co-creation, implementation

 - Coalition building / collective impact facilitation - Building emotional bonds for high impact relationships

 - Lead International - United Nations body

 - Galera.com / Prazeres Tour

 - PROA / ReciclAção

 - Prefecture of Rio de Janeiro / EixoRio Institute

 - Observatorio de Favelas